 Combined Cadet Force

-The Royal Navy Section is affiliated to HMS Daring, the Navy's newest Type 45 destroyer, and the Army Section has an active link with the Royal Regiment of Fusiliers, in which a number of Old Edwardians are serving.
-The Royal Air Force Section's 'home base' is RAF Cosford, which hosts our regular flying and gliding programmes.
+The Royal Navy Section is affiliated to HMS Daring, the first of the Navy's new Type 45 destroyer class, and the Army Section has an active link with the Royal Regiment of Fusiliers, in which a number of Old Edwardians are serving.
 There are annual camps and two expedition weekends each year for each section.
 For more detail, see the section pages.

 While the CCF is not a recruiting organisation, it does give an insight into Service life.
 More importantly, however, we believe that the self-confidence, self-discipline and teamwork required in the Services are of equal value in civilian life, whatever careers our pupils pursue, and above all we aim to help them develop these qualities in an enjoyable and challenging fashion.